File Options

 The content of root documentation file will be resolved in the following order:

-2. The resolved Readme file (skipped if the --readme option is set to none).
+option (if defined). - The resolved Readme file (skipped if the

 {